iandow/kafka_junit_tests/README.md

 # How to I compile and run this project?

+## Prerequisites

 First install a JDK, maven, and optionally Rscript.

+Next, make sure Kafka and Zookeeper are started.

+## Compile and Run

 To compile and run, do this: